citusdata/pg_shard-old/README.md

 # pg_shard

-`pg_shard` is a sharding extension for PostgreSQL that supports executing DML statements in real-time.
-It enables clients to be completely agnostic to the fact that partitioning is occuring by encapsulating the logic to route data to the proper nodes.
+pg\_shard is a sharding extension for PostgreSQL.
+The extension shards and replicates your PostgreSQL tables for horizontal scale and high availability.
+It also natively distributes SQL statements, without requiring any changes to your application logic.

+As a standalone extension, pg\_shard addresses many NoSQL use-cases.
+In addition, you get SQL's expressiveness and PostgreSQL's powerful features, such as diverse indexes and semi-structured data types.
+Further, you can configure different replication set-ups using PostgreSQL's streaming replication, or easily upgrade your pg\_shard to CitusDB to boost your analytic query performance.

+This Readme serves as a Quick Start Guide.
+We provide more details on sharding, shard rebalancing, and distributed consistency in here [XXX:link], and also go over some frequently asked questions.
+Also, we're actively working on improving pg\_shard, and welcome your feedback and questions in our mailing lists [XXX:link].

-## Features
+## Building

-`pg_shard` is intentionally limited in scope during its first release, but is fully functional within that scope.
-By installing this extension, you will be able to:

-  * Horizontally scale write throughput
-  * Distribute incoming data using the hashed value of one column
-  * Replicate shards across two or more nodes
-  * Propagate an existing table schema across a set of nodes
-  * Detect node failures to preserve consistency
-  * Query the cluster using simple `SELECT` statements
-  * Limit queries to a subset of shards using equality predicates
-  * Integrate with PostgreSQL 9.3 and CitusDB 3.0 or higher
+pg\_shard has been tested on most Linux and OS X platforms.
+The extension works with PostgreSQL 9.3 or 9.4, and CitusDB 3.2.

-Features not yet available but under consideration for future releases:

-  * Range-based partitioning
-  * Modification of schema of existing distributed tables
-  * Identically partitioning sets of tables to ensure their data is colocated

-## Requirements

-At minimum, you'll need:

-  * PostgreSQL 9.3 or later or CitusDB 3.0 or later
-  * `gcc` or `clang`
-  * `make`

-You can find information on obtaining PostgreSQL on their [download page](http://www.postgresql.org/download/).

-## Installing

-Once you have PostgreSQL or CitusDB installed and have downloaded a copy of `pg_shard`, installing the extension is straightforward:
+Once you have PostgreSQL or CitusDB installed, you will need to include the pg\_config directory path in your make command to build.
+This path is typically the same as your PostgreSQL installation's bin/ directory path.
+For example:

 ```
 PATH=/usr/local/pgsql/bin/:$PATH make
 sudo PATH=/usr/local/pgsql/bin/:$PATH make install
 ```

-`pg_shard` includes comprehensive regression tests.
-To verify your installation, just run `make installcheck`.
+pg\_shard includes comprehensive regression tests.
+To verify your installation, start you Postgres instance with the `shared_preload_libraries` setting below, and run `make installcheck`.

 ## Setup

-`pg_shard` uses a master node to store the metadata and act as the interface for all queries to the cluster.
-Before setup, pick one of your cluster nodes as the master.
-The rest of the nodes then are your workers.
-The instructions below should be applied only on the master node.
+pg\_shard uses a master node to store the shard metadata and to act as the interface for all queries to the cluster.
+Before setup, pick one of your cluster nodes as the master node.
+The other nodes in the cluster will then be your worker nodes.
+The following instructions should only be applied on the master node for the simple set-up.

-Before using pg_shard you need to add it to `shared_preload_libraries` in your `postgresql.conf` and restart Postgres:
+Before using pg\_shard you need to add it to `shared_preload_libraries` in your `postgresql.conf` and restart Postgres:

     shared_preload_libraries = 'pg_shard.so'    # (change requires restart)

-The master node in `pg_shard` reads worker host information from a file called `pg_worker_list.conf` in the data directory.
-We need to add the hostname and port number information for each worker node in our cluster.
-The below example adds two example worker nodes running on port 5432
+The master node in pg\_shard reads worker host information from a file called `pg_worker_list.conf` in the data directory.
+You need to add the hostname and port number for each worker node in your cluster to this file.
+For example, to add two worker nodes running on the default PostgreSQL port:

     $ emacs -nw $PGDATA/pg_worker_list.conf